Film Kisses of All Time

 A few moments later, a porter interrupted their seduction and made up the berth's bed, but they soon continued when he left:

-Honeymoon Kisses - With a Train Entering a Tunnel
+Amazing Jump Cut from an In-Danger Kiss to a Honeymoon Kiss - With a Train Entering a Tunnel

 Danger and seduction were blended together in the exciting finale.
 In a clever transition expressing their physical survival and their new real relationship, Roger continued to struggle in hauling Eve to safety from the rock ledge atop Mount Rushmore: